Education in Russia: General framework

 Children are accepted to the first year at the age of 6 or 7, depending on the individual development of each child.
 Until 1990, starting age was set at seven years and schooling lasted ten years for students who were planning to proceed to higher education in Universities.
 Students who were planning to proceed to technical schools were doing so, as a rule, after the 8th year.
 The switch from a ten to eleven-year term was motivated by continuously increasing load in middle and senior years.
-In the 1960s, it resulted in a "conversion" of the fourth year from elementary to middle school.
-The decrease in elementary schooling led to greater disparity between children entering middle school; to compensate for the "missing" fourth year, elementary schooling was extended with a "zero year" for six-year-olds.
+In the 1960s, it resulted in a "conversion" of the fourth year from primary to middle school.
+The decrease in primary schooling led to greater disparity between children entering middle school; to compensate for the "missing" fourth year, primary schooling was extended with a "zero year" for six-year-olds.
 This move remains a subject of controversy.

-Children of elementary classes are normally separated from other classes within their own floor of a school building.
-They are taught, ideally, by a single teacher through all four elementary years (except for physical training and, if available, foreign languages); 98.5% of elementary school teachers are women.
+Children of primary classes are normally separated from other classes within their own floor of a school building.
+They are taught, ideally, by a single teacher through all four primary years (except for physical training and, if available, foreign languages); 98.5% of primary school teachers are women.
 Their number decreased from 349,000 in 1999 to 317,000 in 2005.
 Starting from the fifth year, each academic subject is taught by a dedicated subject teacher (80.4% women in 2004, an increase from 75.4% in 1991).
 Pupil-to-teacher ratio (11:1) is on par with developed European countries.
 Teachers' average monthly salaries in 2008 range from 6,200 roubles (200 US dollars) in Mordovia to 21,000 roubles (700 US dollars) in Moscow.